 Looking to sharpen that ax before your interview?
-Learn more about our group mock interview coaching we do with our students at the CRNA School Prep Academy through today’s sneak peek episode!
+Learn more about the group mock interview coaching we do with our students inside CRNA School Prep Academy through today’s sneak peek episode!

 Richard Wilson, CSPA’s expert contributor and program faculty director for over 11 years, conducts these powerful coaching sessions inside the academy.
-He has sat through and run hundreds of interviews for future and current CRNA candidates, and today he spilling the tea!
+He has sat through and ran hundreds of interviews for future and current CRNA candidates, and today he is spilling the tea!

 In today’s episode, you’ll find out more about-